2024 submissions are now closed. Check back in May for our 2025 call for entries.

 View our most recent program, check out our Vimeo channel BUFF.TV or do some research about us online to get an idea of our programming style.

 Totally.
-Just be sure you’ll definitely complete the film by the end of January 2019 as that coincides with the throes of print traffic.
-And don’t pull a bait and switch on us; if the completed film is wildly different from what you initially submit, that needs to be communicated as early on in finalization process as possible.
+Just be sure you’ll definitely complete the film by the end of January 2024 as that coincides with the throes of print traffic for our team.
+And don’t pull a bait and switch on us; if the completed film is wildly different from what you initially submit, that needs to be communicated as early on in the finalization process as possible.

 Does BUFF grant submission waivers?